julianmendez/cel/plugin/de.tudresden.inf.lat.cel/readme.txt

 The directories have the following structure.

   Source directories: (src)
-    * src/conf : configuration files for creating a plug-in
+    * src/conf : configuration files for the plug-in
     * src/doc : text for the javadocs
     * src/img/native : compiled version of CEL
     * src/main : source code of the main part